Simple and filling homestyle sausage gravy and biscuits makes a delicious breakfast that is perfect for weekends or holidays!

 How to Make Homemade Sausage Gravy

 Brown the sausage in a skillet and drain off the excess grease.
-Only drain the excess–leave a bit of grease coating the meat to give the flour a nice base.
-Sprinkle in about 1/2 cup flour onto the sausage.
-Make sure all of the sausage is coated nicely, but not clumpy.
-The sausage will be really crumbly, but not clumped together.
+Only drain the excess–leave a bit of grease coating the meat to give the flour a nice base to stick to.
+Sprinkle about 1/2 cup flour onto the sausage and stir to make sure the sausage is coated nicely.
+The sausage should be really crumbly, but not clumped together.

 Add about 1 cup of milk to start with and mix well.
 Then add in the remaining 1 cup of milk.
 There should be enough milk to just cover the sausage in the pan.
 Turn the heat up slightly to bring the mixture to a low boil.
 Turn down the heat to simmer and stir the sausage gravy to prevent it from sticking to the pan.